Areas of Expertise:

 Mindfulness-Based Stress Reduction (MBSR)

-Mindfulness-based stress reduction techniques are effective in addressing chronic pain, anxiety, depression, and general stress reduction.
+Mindfulness-based stress reduction techniques are used to cultivate a greater present-moment awareness and are effective in addressing anxiety and depression.

 Motivational Interviewing (MI)